-The Master of Science in Mechanical Engineering is a thesis program requiring a significant research project as well as coursework in the following general areas:
+The Master of Science in Mechanical Engineering requires coursework in the following general areas:

 Students with bachelor’s degrees in mechanical engineering are well prepared for the program.
 Students with bachelor’s degrees in other engineering disciplines, mathematics or the physical sciences may be required to take certain courses.
 For admission requirements, see the fact sheet.